wsmbsbbz/lua-nvim-config/README.md

 ## Notes

-If the version of NeoVim is below 0.7, change `Comment.nvim` in `lua/user/plugins.lua` to avoid error.
+If the version of NeoVim is below 0.7, change `Comment.nvim` and `telescope.nvim` in `lua/user/plugins.lua` to avoid error.